viamrobotics/docs/docs/tutorials/services/constrain-motion.md

 ## Configure your table

-In the [previous tutorial](../plan-motion-with-arm-gripper/) you created a representation of a table in your client code.
+In the previous tutorial you [created a representation of a table](../plan-motion-with-arm-gripper/#describe-the-robots-working-environment) in your client code.
-This time, you will configure one in your robot's config.
-This way, you can visualize it in the **Frame System** subtab of your robot's **Config** tab.
+You will use this same code later in this tutorial.

+Since this tutorial gets a bit more complicated than the last, let's configure a representation of the table so you can see it in the Frame System visualizer.

+On your robot's **Config** tab, create a new component called `table` with **Type** `generic` and **Model** `fake`.
+Click **Create component**, then click **Add frame**.

 ### Use a transform to represent a drinking cup